Kerry Collins: Oakland Raiders

 After his release from the Giants, Collins signed a three-year, $16.82 million contract with the Oakland Raiders.
 Collins began the 2004 season as the team's backup to Rich Gannon, but took over the starting role when Gannon suffered a neck injury in the third week of the regular season.
+In Week 15 of the 2004 season, he passed for a career-high five touchdowns to go with 371 yards and one interception in a 40–35 win over the Tennessee Titans.
 Collins was the team's starting quarterback for the 2005 season, subsequent to Gannon's retirement.

 The 2005 season started off well for Collins, but he was benched after a 34–10 Week 12 loss to the San Diego Chargers.
 He was replaced by Marques Tuiasosopo.
 After Tuiasosopo's 26–10 loss at the Jets in Week 13, Collins regained his starting job in Week 14 against the Cleveland Browns (a 9–7 loss at home).
 After two seasons and a 7–21 record with the Raiders, Collins was cut on March 10, 2006, in what was at least partially a move designed to free space with the salary cap.